johnboiles/obs-mac-virtualcam/README.md

 ## Known Issues

-* The virtual camera doesn't work with all programs due to a combination of [application restrictions](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation?language=objc) (for third-party apps like Zoom and Slack) and OS restrictions (for built-in apps like Facetime and Photo Booth).
+* Zoom, Slack, Webex, Skype and probably some other applications have disabled virtual cameras by default via [application restrictions](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation?language=objc).
 Check out [the wiki](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Compatibility) to see if your app is supported.
 Please [edit the wiki](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Compatibility/_edit) if you try other software that we should include in that list.
+In most cases you can work around these restrictions by [re-codesigning those applications](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Compatibility#apps-dont-allow-dal-plugins).
-* OBS needs to be restarted after changing resolutions for the Virtual Camera to work. ([#83](https://github.com/johnboiles/obs-mac-virtualcam/issues/83))
+* Photo Booth and FaceTime do not support virtual cameras as of macOS 10.14 Mojave since they disallow loading any plugin that's not provided by Apple.
+Photo Booth can simply be duplicated and renamed (e.g. `Photo Booth copy`) and it will work.
+There is no known workaroud for FaceTime.
 * You _may_ need to restart your computer after installing new versions of this plugin (not sure why 🤷‍♂️).

 See also the open [issues](https://github.com/johnboiles/obs-mac-virtualcam/issues) for other reported issues.